Buildings Overlooking Bryant Park

 Stern’s department store occupied the site to the west from 1913 to 1970.
 In 1972, George Bunshaft of Skidmore, Owings & Merrill designed the travertine and glass W.R.
 Grace Building, with its dramatic sloping form.

 Location.
 40° 45.196′ N, 73° 59.009′ W. Marker is in New York, New York, in New York County.
 Marker is on West 40th Street.
+This marker is located in Bryant Park which is bounded by West 42nd Street, 6th Avenue (Avenue of the Americas), West 40th Street and the New York Public Library.
 Touch for map.
-This marker is located in Bryant Park which is bounded by West 42nd Street, 6th Avenue (Avenue of the Americas), West 40th Street and the New York Public Library.
 Marker is in this post office area: New York NY 10018, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-American-Standard Building (within shouting distance of this marker); The Engineers Club (within shouting distance of this marker); Bryant Park Today (within shouting distance of this marker); Monuments in Bryant Park (about 300 feet away, measured in a direct line); Early Bryant Park (about 300 feet away); The Crystal Palace (about 500 feet away); HSBC (about 500 feet away); New York Public Library (about 600 feet away).
+Reservoir Square (a few steps from this marker); American-Standard Building (within shouting distance of this marker); The Engineers Club (within shouting distance of this marker); Bryant Park Today Monuments in Bryant Park (about 300 feet away, measured in a direct line); Early Bryant Park (about 300 feet away); Josephine Shaw Lowell Memorial Fountain (about 300 feet away); Benito Juarez (about 400 feet away).
 Touch for a list and map of all markers in New York.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 3, 2012, by Barry Swackhamer of San Jose, California.
-This page has been viewed 380 times since then.
-Photos: 1, 2, 3, 4, 5. submitted on July 3, 2012, by Barry Swackhamer of San Jose, California. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on July 3, 2012, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 423 times since then and 14 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on July 3, 2012, by Barry Swackhamer of Brentwood, California. • Bill Pfingsten was the editor who published this page.